mootools/mootools-core/Docs/Element/Element.md

 ##### JavaScript

-	//Clones the Element and appends the clone after the Element. var clone = $('myElement').clone().inject('myElement','after');
+	// clones the Element and appends the clone after the Element. var clone = $('myElement').clone().inject('myElement','after');

 ##### Resulting HTML